Sol–gel process: Protective coatings

 One of the largest application areas is thin films, which can be produced on a piece of substrate by spin coating or dip-coating.
 Protective and decorative coatings, and electro-optic components can be applied to glass, metal and other types of substrates with these methods.
 Cast into a mold, and with further drying and heat-treatment, dense ceramic or glass articles with novel properties can be formed that cannot be created by any other method.
 Other coating methods include spraying, electrophoresis, inkjet printing, or roll coating.

 Thin films and fibers

 With the viscosity of a sol adjusted into a proper range, both optical and refractory ceramic fibers can be drawn which are used for fiber optic sensors and thermal insulation, respectively.
 Thus, many ceramic materials, both glassy and crystalline, have found use in various forms from bulk solid-state components to high surface area forms such as thin films, coatings and fibers.
 Also, thin films have found their application in the electronic field and can be used as sensitive components of a resistive gas sensors.

 Controlled release

 Sol-gel technology has been applied for controlled release of fragrances and drugs.
+Silica-based sol–gel microencapsulation has been employed to combine tretinoin/benzoyl peroxide in a single formulation while protecting tretinoin from degradation.